Peripherals lead euro zone bond yields lower as ECB boost kicks in

 Elsewhere, Finnish bonds showed little immediate reaction to

-the province of Carinthia had failed in its bid to avert a
+that the Austrian province of Carinthia had failed in its bid to

-threat of insolvency by buying back bonds of the "bad bank" Heta
+avert a threat of insolvency by buying back bonds of the "bad